acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ## Adding functions

-Each command is contained within a single JSON file that follows the structure "func_\<funcname\>.json". "func_hello_world.json".
+Each command is contained within a single JSON file whose name follows the structure "func_\<funcname\>.json".
+A hello world function file would thus be called "func_hello_world.json".

+You can store your function files flat, or organize them into a directory structure as desired.
+We will scan your entire toolkit directory tree for function files and parse them all.

-The structure looks as follows:
+Our "func_hello_world.json" file structure would look as follows:

     {
         "fplugin": "demo",